Virginia State

 The student will demonstrate knowledge of the role of producers and consumers in a market economy by

 Describing how consumers, producers, workers, savers, investors, and citizens respond to incentives.
-Lesson – What are Incentives?
+Lesson – Carrots, Sticks, and Your Wallet – All About Incentives

 Explaining how businesses respond to consumer sovereignty.
-Lesson – Consumer rights and responsibilities
+Lesson – Protect Yourself as a Consumer

 Lesson – Analyzing Consumer Behavior